-"the activities undertaken by Parties [...] should be implemented in phases, beginning with the development of national strategies or action plans, policies and measures, and capacity-building, followed by the implementation of national policies and measures and national strategies or action plans that could involve further capacity-building, technology development and transfer and results-based demonstration activities, and evolving into results-based actions that should be fully measured, reported and verified".
-The phased approach recognized that: "the implementation of the [REDD+] activities ... including the choice of a starting phase as referred to in paragraph 73 above, depends on the specific national circumstances, capacities and capabilities of each developing country Party and the level of support received".
+"the activities undertaken by Parties

+[...] should be implemented in phases,

+beginning with the development of national

+strategies or action plans, policies and

+measures, and capacity-building, followed

+by the implementation of national policies

+and measures and national strategies

+or action plans that could involve

+further capacity-building, technology

+development and transfer and results-based

+demonstration activities, and evolving into

+results-based actions that should be fully

+measured, reported and verified".

 This approach can be reasonably assumed to reflect UNFCCC countries' convergence around the need for a flexible, learning-by-doing approach to REDD+ implementation, which is important given that REDD+ is a relatively new climate change mitigation approach.
 While the phases are defined flexibly enough to allow for country-level interpretation, the UN-REDD Programme deems them to be non-discrete and that there will be some overlap between them - particularly in terms of continuous capacity development.
 As the boundaries between the phases are not clearly demarcated and may overlap, it is expected that REDD+ countries will move fluidly through these phases.
-The phased approach to REDD+ implementation is illustrated in Figure 2.4.
+The phased approach to REDD+ implementation is illustrated in Figure 4.